 An emergency fund is for WHEN things go wrong and not IF.
-If so far, nothing has gone wrong for you; then it probably means you are fortunate or not that old yet.
+If nothing has gone wrong for you, then it probably means you are fortunate or not that old yet.

-Unfortunately, there is always something that can go wrong with you’re or a friends/family members car, home, health or employment that means cash flow is severely interrupted or needed right now.
+Unfortunately, there is always something that can go wrong with your or a friends/family members car, home, health or employment, which means cash flow is severely interrupted or needed right now.

 Is Emergency Fund the same as savings?